-An existing GI map reference from another GI publication to be used/modified, (please supply source details and specific modification instructions) If hand-drawn, please note: Annotations need only include content-specific information/labelling (i.e. flows arrows, incidents, hotspots) and the correct geographic area – so don’t worry about trying to recreate a fully detailed map!
-(The cartographer will render all other non-content-specific labelling/elements to suit map output size and overall complexity of main content.)
+An existing GI map reference from another GI publication to be used or modified, (please supply source details and specific modification instructions) If hand-drawn, please note: Annotations should only include content-specific information and labelling (i.e. flows arrows, incidents, hotspots) and the correct geographic area.
+There is no need to recreate a fully detailed map!

-Define the map labelling requirements (text elements)
+Provide the map labelling requirements (i.e. text elements):

 Please supply any additional text that has to be included on the map along with a clear indication of placement, specifically:

-Any text that appears on a hand-drawn visual reference (so we can be sure not to misinterpret handwriting, different place name spellings etc.)
+Any text that appears on a hand-drawn visual reference (so we can be sure not to misinterpret handwriting, place name spellings etc.)

-Any specific major cities or smaller towns that have to be included.
+Any towns or other geographic features that have to be included.

-Additionally, please which of the following should be shown along with any specific instructions:
+Additionally, please indicate which of the following should be shown along with any specific instructions: